lastcoolnameleft/how-to-punkin-chunkin/README.md

 - Foreward = where the ballistic is directed towards
 - Stern / Aft = backside, opposite of foreward
 - Port = When facing forward, on the left
-- Starbord = When facing forward, on the right
+- Starboard = When facing forward, on the right

 ![bg right:50% w:600](img/Port-Starboard.png.webp)